embedded-office/canopen-website/docs/api/node.md

+---
+title: CANopen Node API Reference
+description: This free CANopen Stack support an unlimited number of CANopen node instances on a single microcontroller.
+---

 # CANopen Node

 The node component is the central component and includes all other components for a single CANopen node.
 The node component provides the interface to the node lifecycle operations.